 Washington, DC (PRWEB) March 23, 2017

-Today CyberSponse, Inc. announces the filing of its legal response to a lawsuit that Swimlane, LLC filed against CyberSponse on February 13, 2017, in Arizona Federal District Court, Case No. 2:17-cv-00438-DJH.
+Today CyberSponse, Inc. announces the filing of its legal response to a lawsuit that Swimlane, LLC filed against CyberSponse on February 13, 2017, in Arizona Federal District Court, [click here for a copy of the filing-->] Case No. 2:17-cv-00438-DJH.

 Cybersecurity automation and orchestration has been a highly competitive technology space over the last 12 months.
 Since its 2012 inception, CyberSponse has filed multiple patents surrounding incident response management, role-based access control technology, numerous provisional patents around advanced automation and its unique approach to security operations orchestration.